tylerbrazier/dotfiles/README.md

 To use these on windows, checkout the `windows` branch.

-Run `mklinks.sh` to create links from home to each file.
+Run `setup.sh` to create links from home to each file.
-When files are added/removed to/from the repo, remember to update the array in `mklinks.sh`.
+When files are added/removed to/from the repo, remember to update the array in `setup.sh`.

 Secret files/dirs like `.ssh` should *not* be in this repo since it's public on github.
 There should be a separate private repo for those.